At Customer Insight Group, many of our clients are asking the same questions many of you are: What now?

 How have consumer expectations and the customer journey fundamentally changed?
 What should you change about your marketing strategy, and what can go on, business as usual?
 When making changes, how should you prioritize and invest your marketing dollars?

 2021 Digital Marketing Benchmarks and Trends

-We’ve been gathering research and reports to highlight 2021 digital marketing benchmarks and trends to help U.S. companies understand how business metrics are shifting as the world grapples with the coronavirus pandemic.
-We hope to provide you some helpful benchmarks to measure your business against so you can make adjustments to your marketing strategies as needed.
+We’ve been gathering research and reports highlighting 2021 digital marketing benchmarks and trends to help U.S. companies understand how business metrics are shifting as the world grapples with the coronavirus pandemic.
+We hope to provide you some helpful benchmarks to measure your business against, so you can make adjustments to your marketing strategies as needed.

 We’ve included links to the research so you can take a deep dive and focus on the information that is the most relevant to your business.

 Campaign Monitor announced the release of its annual Benchmarks Report to provide marketers with average performance metrics.
 The 2021 Email Benchmarks Report analyzed over 100 billion emails sent globally by CM Group clients, finding that total email volume growth was 7% in 2020 over 2019, an increase nearly three times the amount from the previous year’s growth rate.
 This equates to more than 1 billion more emails sent year over year by CM Group clients per month, with the highest increases happening in March and July when clients sent 1.5 billion more emails.

 Importantly, the added email volume translated directly to higher interactions with audiences.
 Open rates grew 13% from 2019 to 2020.
 With the added volume in people’s inboxes, they were more likely to engage than ever before, with the peak open rates in April and May.